What’s the difference between the IELTS and CELPIP?

 - Which CLB do you need?

 - The band scores you need might impact your decision.
-If you need a CLB 7 or 8, both exams work just fine, but a CLB 9 is a really high band score and definitely requires a proper or longer exam prep.
+If you need a CLB 7 or 8, both exams work just fine, but a CLB 9 is a really high band score (equivalent to C1 advanced proficiency level) and definitely requires a proper or longer exam prep.

 - What is your current proficiency level?